pbijdens/centaur-scores-ui/README.md

 ## Scripts

-Use this script to install a new version of ther centaur scores UI
+Use this script to install a new version of this centaur scores UI

 ```bash
 #!/bin/bash